Kowis01/ConcertVenueWebsites/README.md

+# This is a website made completely using AI that I am hosting on Github.
+A side project to help my sister out.

 # Blaine Bailey Concert Map

 A static GitHub Pages-ready site that shows Blaine Bailey's past venues on an interactive map with: